 If you want to delete blocks in your content, then this method is for you.
 Keep in mind that these blocks won’t be removed from the block menu but will be deleted from the WordPress blog posts that they were a part of.

-First, you need to select the block that you plan to delete by simply clicking into it.
+First, you need to select the block that you plan to delete by simply clicking on it.

 After that, click the three-dot icon in the block toolbar to open a prompt.
-From here, select the ‘Delete’ option to remove the block from your blog post.
+From here, select the ‘Delete’ option to delete the block from your blog post.

-On the other hand, if you want to delete multiple blocks in the content, then you can also do that.
-First, you must select all the blocks you want to remove by dragging your mouse through all of them.
+On the other hand, you can also delete multiple blocks in the content.
+First, you must select all the blocks you want to delete by dragging your mouse through them.

 After that, click the three-dot icon in the block toolbar and click the ‘Delete’ option in the prompt.